What is tree testing and why is it important for your site’s UX?

 NNG also recommends providing a tree that is 3, 4 or 5 levels deep and allow your users to be able to go down to the lowest level of subcategories – with each subcategory providing a full list of all options in that area.
 Just like your actual live website, that your ‘real world’ audience will be exploring.

-Tree-testing shouldn’t take longer than 15-20 minutes, and you shouldn’t ask more than 10 tasks.
-Any more than this and fatigue/boredom will likely set in, as well as familiarity with the site structure.
+Tree-testing shouldn’t take longer than 15-20 minutes, and you shouldn’t ask for the user to complete more than 10 tasks.
+Any more and fatigue/boredom will likely set in, as well as familiarity with the site structure.
 Results may become skewed as users remember where they’ve seen things before.

 We recommend 50 participants for a typical tree test study.
 This number will “give you the flexibility to exclude participants while maintaining reliable results.”
 And according to Boxes and Arrows, a good task is clear, specific, and representative of the tasks that actual users will do on the real site.